rrmcguinness/protoc-gen-parser/README.md

 # protoc-gen-parser
-Reads protocol files into a DOM.
+Reads protocol files into an Object Model.